markschl/seqtool-docs/docs/view.md

   -i, --id-len <CHARS>  Length of IDs in characters.
 Longer IDs are truncated
                         (default: 10 - 100 depending on ID length)
-  -d, --show-desc       Show descriptions along IDs if there is enough space
+  -d, --show-desc       Show descriptions along IDs if there is enough space -b, --bold            Print the sequence in bold letters.
+Bold text is always
-      --fg              Color base / amino acid letters instead of background.
-                        If base qualities are present, background coloration is shown, and the foreground scheme will be 'dna-bright' (change with --dna-pal)
-  -n, --n-max <N>       View only the top <N> sequences without pager.
-Automatic
-                        handoff to a pager is only available in UNIX (turn off with --no-pager) [default: 100]

-View pager (UNIX only):
-      --no-pager       Disable paged display
-      --pager <PAGER>  Pager command to use [env: ST_PAGER=] [default: "less -RS"]
-  -b, --break          Break lines in pager, disabling 'horizontal scrolling'.
-                       Equivalent to --pager 'less -R'
+                        used with `--fg` if quality scores are present --fg              Color the sequence (foreground) instead of instead of the background (and additionally printed in bold).
+The background is simultaneously colored by quality scores if present, unless `-Q/--no-qual` is used -Q, --no-qual         Ignore quality scores and color only by the sequence

 Colors:
-      --list-pal           Show a list of all builtin palettes and exit --dna-pal <PAL>      Color mapping for DNA.
+  -p, --list-pal           Show a list of all builtin palettes and exit
+      --dna-pal <PAL>      Color mapping for DNA.
 Palette name (hex code, CSS/SVG color name) or list of
                            'base1:rrggbb,base2:rrggbb,...' (builtin palettes: